swennemans/building-your-own-reactjs/build_basic_vdom/02-recursively-build-dom.md

 Hopefully with the above table you can reason about how the DOM is actually built from our `vElements`.
 If not try to place some `debugger` statements in places that look weird to you.
-Or just accept the fact that mutation and looping can be hard to understand :D.
+Or just accept the fact that mutation and looping can be hard to understand :smile:.

 **Warning** If you would use`console.log` statement to debug, you will find that the printed `domNode`(s) are already mutated before you can inspect them (what is an insight in itself).

-## Building a complex DOM
+## Building a complex DOM 🏯
 Now we have made great progression!
-We this little bit of code we can create a complex DOM with nested nodes.
+We this little bit of code we can even create a complex DOM with nested nodes.
 Let's try it!

 ```javascript